Professor Challenger: Fictional character biography

-Edward Malone, the narrator of The Lost World, the 1912 novel in which Challenger first appeared, described his first meeting with the character:
+Edward Malone, the narrator of The Lost World, the 1912 novel in which Challenger first appears, describes his first meeting with the character:

-Challenger was also a pretentious and self-righteous scientific jack-of-all-trades.
-Although considered by Malone's editor, Mr McArdle, to be "just a homicidal megalomaniac with a turn for science", his ingenuity could be counted upon to solve any problem or get out of any unsavoury situation, and be sure to offend and insult several other people in the process.
-He was also seen as extremely vain by his colleagues: Edward Malone says that "he is convinced, of course, that he is destined for Westminster Abbey", and later speculates that "in his fancy, may he see himself sometimes, gracing the vacant pedestal in Trafalgar Square".

-Challenger was, in many ways, rude, crude, and without social conscience or inhibition.
-Yet he was a man capable of great loyalty and his love of his wife was all-encompassing.
+Challenger is a scientific jack-of-all-trades.
+Although considered by Malone's editor, Mr McArdle, to be "just a homicidal megalomaniac with a turn for science", his ingenuity can be counted upon to solve any problem or get out of any unsavoury situation; and be sure to offend and insult many people in the process.
+He is also seen as extremely vain by his colleagues: Edward Malone says that "he is convinced, of course, that he is destined for Westminster Abbey" (i.e. famous enough to be buried there), and later speculates that "in his fancy, may he see himself sometimes, gracing the vacant pedestal in Trafalgar Square".
+Challenger is, in many ways, rude, crude, and without social conscience or inhibition.
+Yet he is a man capable of great virtue and his love of his wife is all-encompassing.

-Challenger married Jessica—‘Jessie’—and the couple settled at 14 Enmore Gardens, Enmore Park, Kensington, London.
-After his adventures in South America Challenger and his wife purchased The Briars, in Rotherfield, Sussex, as a second home.
-Later, following his wife’s death from influenza, Challenger sold his London home and rented an apartment on the third floor in Victoria West Gardens, London.

-Challenger’s friend and biographer, the journalist Edward ‘Ted’ Dunn Malone married Enid Challenger, the Professor’s daughter, in the summer of 1927.
-Malone had been born in Ireland and achieved some fame in rugby football at international level for Ireland before a career in journalism at the Daily Gazette.
-Enid Challenger was a freelance reporter at the same newspaper.
+Challenger marries Jessica—'Jessie'—and the couple settles at 14 Enmore Gardens, Enmore Park, Kensington, London.
+After his adventures in South America, Challenger and his wife purchase The Briars, in Rotherfield, Sussex, as a second home.
+Later, following his wife's death from influenza, Challenger sells his London home and rents an apartment on the third floor in Victoria West Gardens, London.
+Challenger's friend and biographer, the journalist Edward 'Ted' Dunn Malone, marries Enid Challenger, the Professor's daughter, in the summer of 1927.
+Malone was born in Ireland and achieved some fame in rugby football at international level for Ireland before a career in journalism at the Daily Gazette.
+Enid Challenger is a freelance reporter at the same newspaper.